Strong Simulation of Linear Optical Processes: Performance

 \subsection{A Typical QML Application Requiring Strong Simulation}

-Using framework Perceval \cite{heurtel_perceval_2022}, we have implemented\footnote{Details of the algorithm can be found at \url{https://perceval.quandela.net/docs/notebooks/Differential\%20equation\%20solving.html}.} the simulation of \cite{gan2021fock}, using a generic $m\times m$ interferometer and its full output probability distribution to train a model solving differential equations.
+Using the framework Perceval \cite{heurtel_perceval_2022}, we have implemented\footnote{Details of the algorithm can be found at \url{https://perceval.quandela.net/docs/notebooks/Differential\%20equation\%20solving.html}.} the simulation of \cite{gan2021fock}, using a generic $m\times m$ interferometer and its full output probability distribution to train a model solving differential equations.
 For an evolving configuration of the circuit, the algorithm has to iterate on all output states \sket{t}{m}{n} corresponding to input state $\ket{1,1,...,1}_n$.
-Based on Broyden–Fletcher–Goldfarb–Shanno (BFGS) optimiser \cite{fletcher2013practical}, the algorithm converges in 200-400 iterations, each of them needing thousands of full distribution computations. \cref{tab:perf_qml} shows the evolution of $M_n$ for different values of $n$ and the time necessary for 150 iterations of the algorithm comparatively with Naive (based on direct calculation of $M_n$ permanent using state of the art implementation) and \SLOSgen algorithm.
-Use of \SLOSgen practically allows pushing of simulation from 6 photons (processed in 2min with \SLOSgen and 11h without) to 10 photons.
+Based on Broyden–Fletcher–Goldfarb–Shanno (BFGS) optimiser \cite{fletcher2013practical}, the algorithm converges in 200-400 iterations, each of them needing thousands of full distribution computations. \cref{tab:perf_qml} shows the evolution of $M_n$ for different values of $n$ and the time necessary for 150 iterations of the algorithm comparatively with the direct calculation of $M_n$ permanent with Glynn's algorithm and \SLOSfull algorithm.
+Use of \SLOSfull practically allows pushing of simulation from 6 photons (processed in 2min with \SLOSfull and 11h without) to 10 photons.